CS-3450-Group-13/frappy/README.md

 ## Table of Contents

-[Documentation](docs/ ) - Contains the project documentaiton and references.
+[Documentation](docs/ ) - Contains the project documentation and references.

 [Source](src/) - Project Code